LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="CheckPhoneNumberAvailability-get-">Phone Number Availability (GET)</h4>
  This API is used to check the Phone Number exists or not on your site.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-number-availability)

 ```java